This blog may contain affiliate links. Read our disclosure policy for more info.

 One of our favorite things about the Sea to Sky Gondola is that it’s a gateway to some truly spectacular hiking trails.
 Before the gondola was built, you’d have to make the difficult trek up the mountain first, even though lots of the trails at the top are actually pretty easy.

-You can hike right underneath the gondola along Sparky’s Spin, a 1.8-km (1.2-mile) frontcountry trail, or walk one of the easy trails we talked about above.
+You can hike right underneath the gondola along Sparky’s Spin, a 1.8-kilometer (1.2-mile) frontcountry trail, or walk one of the easy trails we talked about above.
 However, for keen hikers, the backcountry trails are the real draw at the top of the Sea to Sky Gondola.

 Al’s Habrich Trail is one of the most famous trails in the area, and we must say, it is pretty epic.
 It offers awesome views of Howe Sound, Sky Pilot, and Mount Habrich, as well as numerous creeks, waterfalls, and swimming holes along the way.

-The trail itself is 8.4 km (5.2 miles) long as a round-trip, with an elevation gain of 340 meters (1,115 feet).
+The trail itself is 8.4 kilometers (5.2 miles) long as a round-trip, with an elevation gain of 340 meters (1,115 feet).
 There’s quite a lot of scrambling involved, so you should ideally have a few trails under your belt before you tackle this one!

 Sky Pilot Suspension Bridge